This blog has been updated after Microsoft Ignite 2020.

 - Allows you to virtualize both Full desktops and RemoteApps.

-- You can also use to for persistent Windows 10 – single user virtual desktops.
+- You can also use for persistent Windows 10 – single-user virtual desktops.

 - WVD will support Windows 7 virtual desktops and is the only way you can safely run Windows 7 after its End of Life on 14 January 2020.
 Windows 7 desktops on WVD will be the ONLY systems that receive free extended security updates.